 I’m truly excited about the possibilities of our new Occupational Therapy program.
 It’s shaping up to be an incredible success for the community, and I look forward to students finally having the chance to participate.
 Happy OT Month!

-Click here to learn more about our brand new OT program.
+Learn more about our brand new Occupational Therapy program.